Stochastically-constrained Koiter shell models: Introduction

 \section{Introduction}

 The (stationary) Koiter shell model is a two-dimensional model obtained as a three-dimensional model reduction of elasticity under two main assumptions.
 Firstly, the shell is assumed to be very thin so that all stresses are planar and parallel to the mid-surface.
 The second is the Kirchhoff-Love assumption that requires normals to remain straight, normal, and unstretched.
 Since Koiter initial work, several attempts were made to give a rigorous justification for the model reduction until this was finally achieved using Gamma-convergence by Le Dret \& Raoult \cite{dret1996membrane} and Friesecke, James, Mora \& M\"uller \cite{friesecke2003derivation}.
-We refer to Ciarlet's book \cite{ciarlet2005introduction} for a thorough overview on elasticity and Koiter shell model.
+We refer to Ciarlet's book \cite{ciarlet2005introduction} for a thorough overview on elasticity and Koiter shell models.

-Building on the deterministic reduced model, our goal is to rigorously integrate stochasticity into the Koiter shell model.
+Building on the deterministic reduced model, our first goal, performed in Sections \ref{sec:modelling} and \ref{sec:proto}, is to rigorously incorporate stochasticity into the Koiter shell models.
 Incorporating stochasticity into shell models is particularly useful for studying stochastic buckling \cite{papadopoulos2009buckling, reuter2025probabilistic, schafer2006stochastic}.
 In (deterministic) structural mechanics, buckling is analysed under the assumption that certain crucial information like critical load is known.
 In practise, however, there are several structural imperfections in shells such as random loads, geometric imperfections, manufacturing tolerance and material variability (e.g. shell thickness), see Figure \ref{fig.tubular}.
 Since shells are extremely sensitive to tiny defects and imperfections, adding stochasticity allows engineers to analyse possible structural failures under random fluctuations.
 That being said, how stochasticity is added is also important.
 Rather than merely appending noise to the equivalent deterministic equation, adding stochasticity to the variational principle ensures a physical consistency between energy fluctuations and constraints of the shell's geometry.